scottzach1/Project-Beans/project_requirement/project-requirement.md

   from any buildings, cars and roads.
 Ensure that a parachute deployment system is implemented to minimize the damage done by an impact with an object during landing.
-- _**TODO:**_ One potential mitigation strategy is to limit the altitude the rocket can reach?
+- One potential mitigation strategy is to limit the altitude the rocket can reach.
 Customer specifically said that the priority of the project is control and that the rocket reaching high altitudes is not the goal/desired.
 This mitigation strategy can also apply to Risk 1\.